-Opium is a drug that comes from the pods of poppy seeds.
-It’s very addictive, and it’s been around for centuries.
-During the 17th century, opium spread from China to North America, and at that time, it was used medicinally as a painkiller.
-Unfortunately, people began abusing opium, and eventually, that abuse led to addiction.
-Today, opium use is rare in our country, but it does occur because the drug is readily available elsewhere in the world.
+Opium is a drug that comes from the pods of poppy seeds, and it has been around for centuries.
+During the 17th century, the use of this drug spread to North America from China.
+At that time, it was used medicinally as a painkiller.
+But it did not take long before people began abusing it.
+Eventually, many people became addicted to it.

 When most people begin using opium, they do so without any concerns for the negative effects the drug can have on the body.
 Instead, they focus on the short-term effects of opium, which can include a sensation of euphoria, relaxation and a reduced feeling of anxiousness.
 However, as time goes on, the long-term effects of opium start to come to the surface.
 These may begin in a few months, or they could occur in a matter of weeks.
 They include: